 - Onee Gyaru (Onee: older), with a more mature and sophisticated style;

-- B-gals: Aimed at the world of Hip Hop;
+- B-gals: Back to the world of Hip Hop;

-- HaadyGyaru: Inspired by the 80s, with lots of colors and sparkles;
+- HaadyGyaru: Inspired by the 80s, with many colors and sparkles;

 - Ane gyaru: A more rebellious style, like motorcycle gangs;